Society for the Propagation of the Faith: Apostolate

-Pontifical status was granted to the Society on May 3, 1922 and its central administration was transferred to Rome.
+Pontifical status was granted to the Society on 3 May 1922 and its central administration was transferred to Rome.
 In 1926, Pope Pius XI established an annual collection for the missionary work of the Church called "World Mission Sunday".
 World Mission Sunday is organized by the Society for the Propagation of the Faith.
-The Society is under the direction of the Congregation for the Evangelization of Peoples.
+The Society is under the direction of the Dicastery for Evangelization.
 The national office for the Society for the Propagation of the Faith in the United States is located in New York.

 The Society for the Propagation of the Faith concentrates its efforts to communities in Africa, Asia, the Pacific Islands, and remote area of Latin America.
 It provides financial support to mission bishops for day-to-day expenses and special projects.
 It supports pastoral and evangelizing programs, catechists and catechetical work, the building of churches and chapels, the work of Religious communities in health care and education, and for communication and transportation needs.

-Allocations are based on the reports of the superiors of the missions, bishops, vicars and prefects Apostolic; and in consideration of the desires of the pope and the data furnished by the Congregation for the Evangelization of Peoples.
+Allocations are based on the reports of the superiors of the missions, bishops, vicars and prefects Apostolic; and in consideration of the desires of the pope.
 It is a law of the society to make its affairs public, and each year an integral account of all money received, all appropriations made, and all expenditures is published in the "Annals".
 All money received is distributed each year to more than 1,100 mission dioceses and vicariates around the world.
 There is no permanent endowment.

 The society also publishes MISSION Magazine, formerly Mission Today.

 England and Wales

 The society works in England and Wales with the Mill Hill Missionary Society.
 Mill Hill was one of the first societies to introduce lay missionaries; and its priests, lay brothers and associates work in 27 countries on every inhabited continent.

 In England and Wales funds for the missions are collected through the famous red collection boxes.
-In 1913, these could be found in 200,000 homes.